Guidelines for Field Supervisors

-- how often you will meet or communicate (we strongly encourage that this happen at least weekly);
+- How often you will meet or communicate (we strongly encourage that this happen at least weekly);

-- what kind of supervision and support you will provide;
+- What kind of supervision and support you will provide;

-- the activities the student will perform; and
+- The activities the student will perform; and

-- the learning outcomes that the student can expect to gain from those activities.
+- The learning outcomes that the student can expect to gain from those activities.

-- At the end of the quarter, you will write an evaluation of the intern and send it to the intern's faculty sponsor, who writes the official evaluation that goes in the transcript.
-We encourage you to also meet with the intern to go over your evaluation and discuss his/her internship learning experience.
+- At the end of the quarter, you will write an evaluation of the intern and send it to the intern’s faculty sponsor, who writes the official evaluation that goes in the transcript.
+We encourage you to also meet with the intern to go over your evaluation and discuss their internship learning experience.

-Performance and Contributions as a Member of the Organization
+Performance and contributions as a member of the organization